In this article we’ll cover easy ways to remember an aircraft’s required equipment.

 Required Equipment for VFR Night Flight: FLAPS

-You need everything from A TOMATO FLAMES plus FLAPS for VFR night flying.
+You need everything from A TOMATO FLAMES plus the FLAPS acronym for VFR night flying.

 F – Fuses (one spare set, or three of each kind used; must be accessible to the pilot)